About the Necklift

 Q-What is a mini necklift?

-A-The mini necklift is a less invasive version of the traditional facelift.
+A-Is a less invasive version of the traditional facelift.
 This procedure can improve excess skin and vertical banding in the neck with less bruising and swelling.
 The mini necklift provides a more youthful look to the jaw line and neck angle.

 Q-Is the mini necklift right for me?

 A-If you are looking to improve the appearance of excess skin and vertical banding in the neck with minimal downtime, then a mini necklift may be right for you.
 Patients must also be physically healthy and realistic in their expectations.
-It’s important to understand that the mini necklift cannot provide the same dramatic results of a full necklift.
+It’s important to understand that the procedure cannot provide the same dramatic results of a full necklift.
 This surgery is often ideal for patients who are younger and have less extensive sagging and banding that does not require a traditional full necklift.
 Dr. Donath is happy to meet with you for a consultation to help you decide if the mini necklift can best address your needs.

 Q-What happens at the consultation for a mini necklift?